yt-dlp/yt-dlp/README.md

     --list-subs                     List available subtitles of each video.
                                     Simulate unless --no-simulate is used
-    --sub-format FORMAT             Subtitle format; accepts formats preference,
-                                    Eg: "srt" or "ass/srt/best"
+    --sub-format FORMAT             Subtitle format; accepts formats preference, e.g. "srt" or "ass/srt/best"
     --sub-langs LANGS               Languages of the subtitles to download (can be regex) or "all" separated by commas.
-(Eg:
-                                    --sub-langs "en.*,ja") You can prefix the
+                                    (e.g. --sub-langs "en.*,ja") You can prefix
-                                    language code with a "-" to exclude it from the requested languages.
-(Eg: --sub-langs
+                                    the language code with a "-" to exclude it from the requested languages. (e.g. --sub-
-                                    all,-live_chat) Use --list-subs for a list
+                                    langs all,-live_chat) Use --list-subs for a
-                                    of available language tags
+                                    list of available language tags

 ## Authentication Options:
     -u, --username USERNAME         Login with this account ID